-My current research interests include the geology, geophysics, and geomorphology of the terrestrial planets and other solid solar system bodies (particularly asteroids, comets, and planetary satellites), specializing in regolith generation, surface erosion, and impact cratering related processes.
-This interest has led to multiple lines of scientific investigation, utilizing spacecraft observations and laboratory impact experiments, combined with analytical and numerical modeling techniques, to answer outstanding questions regarding the surface processes, internal structure, and developmental history of these objects.
+My current research interests include the geology, geophysics, and geomorphology of the terrestrial planets and other solid solar system bodies (particularly asteroids, comets, and planetary satellites), specializing in impact cratering, regolith generation, and other surface processes.
+This interest has led to multiple lines of scientific investigation, utilizing spacecraft and ground-based radar observations, laboratory impact experiments, and analytical and numerical modeling techniques to answer outstanding questions regarding the surfaces, internal structure, and developmental history of these objects.

-- Described the erosional process whereby spin and gravity combine to maintain asteroid surfaces in a minimum potential difference state (Icarus, 2014)
+- Described the erosional process whereby spin and gravity combine to minimize topographic relief on asteroid surfaces (Icarus, 2014)

 - Determinted the surface properties of comet 9P/Tempel 1 via measurements of the crater produced by Deep Impact (Icarus, 2013)

 - Solved the long-standing question of how crater density equilibrium is reached on heavily-cratered terrains (Icarus, 2009)